Jaseci-Labs/jaseci/docs/docs/docs/development/jaseci_ai_kit/jac_nlp/ner/ent_ext.md

     * Returns: "[loaded model from] : <model_path>" if model successfully loaded
 * `set_config`:
     * Input
-        * `ner_model`: pretrained or basic model to be loaded, provide the exact name of the model, available options are:
+        * `ner_model`: pre-trained or basic model to be loaded, provide the exact name of the model, available options are:
             * `Pre-trained LSTM / GRU` : ["ner", "ner-fast","ner-large"]
-            * `Huggingface model` : all available models that can be intialized with AutoModel
+            * `Huggingface model` : all available models that can be initialized with AutoModel
             * `None` : for load a RNN model from scratch
         * `model_type`: type of model to be loaded, available options are :
             * `TRFMODEL` : for huggingface models